lsst-sqre/sqr-075/index.rst

 ====================================

 SQuaRE conventionally structures both its application and library repositories such that a single Python package (as defined by a ``pyproject.toml`` file) is developed from the root of an individual Git repository.
-Although it's appealing to think that both the FastAPI application and the client library could be developed and released from the same Python package, Python applications and libraries are distinct in a number of ways, starting with how their dependencies are managed (see the discussion in :ref:`client-package-repo`).
+Although it's appealing to think that both the FastAPI application and the client library could be developed and released from the same Python package, Python applications and libraries are distinct in a number of ways, starting with how their dependencies are managed (see the discussion in :ref:`separate-client-repo` about pip-tools_).
 This necessites that a vertical monorepo must have two directories at its root to host separate Python projects for the client and server:

 .. code-block:: text